 Share the love.
 Demonstrate your passion for your products with ace photography and compelling copy.

-So who’s got the best e-commerce checkout process that you can – ahem – be inspired by?
-With a net revenue of US$178bn, Amazon seems to be doing something right.
-But they, along with other successful online retailers such as ASOS, Ebuyer and Made, didn’t get there by accident.
+So, who’s got the best e-commerce checkout process that you can – ahem – be inspired by?
+By September 2018, Amazon was worth US$1trn, so it must be doing something right.
+But,along with other successful online retailers such as ASOS, Ebuyer and Made, it didn’t get there by accident.
 It’s a question of continual testing and monitoring, and making incremental improvements.

 As mentioned, cross-selling is a less effective sales-boosting technique.
 It could be because the add-on products are unfamiliar, overly similar or way too costly.
 When recommendation engines are involved, things can get even more complicated.
 A shopper recounts how a search for wireless speakers triggered an automatic recommendation for speaker wire.